Gauss law constraint in A-theory branes

-The space time coordinate as well as world volume coordinate and gauge parameter are transforming in the fundamental representations denoted in the above Dynkin nodes.
-Dimensions of the fundamental representations associated with each Dynkin nodes of ${\rm A}_{\rm n}$, ${\rm D}_{\rm n}$ and ${\rm E}_6$ are given in Fig. \ref{fig2:rep} (for example \cite{Yamatsu:2015npn}).
+The space time coordinate, world volume coordinate, and gauge parameter transform in the fundamental representations denoted in the above Dynkin nodes.
+Dimensions of the fundamental representations associated with each Dynkin node of ${\rm A}_{\rm n}$, ${\rm D}_{\rm n}$ and ${\rm E}_6$ are given in Fig. \ref{fig2:rep} (for example \cite{Yamatsu:2015npn}).

-Then dimensions of spacetime, worldvolume and gauge parameter for D=3, 4, 5 ${\cal A}$-theories are denoted in the Fig. \ref{fig3:rep}.
+Then dimensions of spacetime, worldvolume and gauge parameter for D=3, 4, 5 ${\cal A}$-theories are shown in the Fig. \ref{fig3:rep}.

-Corresponding representations of the spacetime coordinate, the worldvolume coordinate and the gauge parameter with numbers of their dimensions are as follows. \bea { } \eea
+Corresponding representations of the spacetime coordinate, the worldvolume coordinate and the gauge parameter together with their dimensions are as follows. \bea { } \eea

 6mm